 The toolbar contains a number of buttons for activating different features.
 A detailed description of the individual features can be found in chapter Program features.
 The appearance and behavior of the toolbar can be customized as described in section Toolbar.

-In the monitor view all computers to be monitored are displayed in a tile view.
+In the monitor view computers are displayed in a tile view.
 Depending on the system configuration and previous program starts you can already see the computers at your current location here.
-The computer select panel allows you to show or hide computers or entire locations.
+The computer select panel allows you to show or hide individual computers or entire locations.